What are Urinary Stones?

 - There might be skin chafing/ excoriations (irritation of the skin caused by repetitive friction) where the treatment unit was in contact with the skin.

-- You should take plenty of water to aid the passing of stone fragments and allow bleeding in the urine to resolve.
+- You should take plenty of water to aid the passing of stone fragments and allow blood in the urine to resolve.

 - You may also be prescribed medication to help the passing of of stone fragments.